slackapi/java-slack-sdk/docs/content/guides/incoming-webhooks.md

   https://hooks.slack.com/services/T1234567/AAAAAAAA/ZZZZZZ
 ```

-Also with **Slack SDK for Java**, sending messages via Incoming Webhooks is still simple and handy.
-There are two ways to send a payload.
+There are two ways to send a payload via incoming webhook with the Slack SDK for Java.

 ### Build a string payload

 A primitive way is to build a payload as a single string.
-This method is nearly the same as running **curl** command.
+This method is nearly the same as running a curl command.

-:::tip
+:::tip[Tip]

 As with tokens, we don't recommend embedding a webhook URL in your source code.
-Consider using env variables or some more secure ways to store those.
+Consider using environment variables or some other secure way to store them.

 :::